mastodon/documentation/content/en/methods/notifications_alpha.md

 GET /api/v2_alpha/notifications HTTP/1.1
 ```

-Notifications concerning the user.
+Return grouped notifications concerning the user.
 This API returns Link headers containing links to the next/previous page.
 However, the links can also be constructed dynamically using query params and `id` values.

+Notifications of type `favourite` or `reblog` with the same type and the same target made in a similar timeframe are given a same `group_key` by the server, and querying this endpoint will return aggregated notifications, with only one object per `group_key`.

 Types to filter include:
 - `mention` = Someone mentioned you in their status